Porges/ways-to-play/src/games/pigeon-lottery/index.md

 {%imageEnd%}

- The Bank Club (the
-next-door rival of the Palace Club) and Harolds Club were soon to follow by installing Keno games of their own.[@AlwaysBetOnTheButcher p.
+The Bank Club (the next-door rival of the Palace Club) and Harolds Club were soon to follow by installing Keno games of their own.[@AlwaysBetOnTheButcher p.
 53] In 1938 Warren opened the game at the Nevada Club in Lake Tahoe.[@WarrenNelson p.
 10]

-Warren also recorded some of the patter (or “ballyhoo”) that was used to announce the game, mimicking the style of a horse racing commentator:[@AlwaysBetOnTheButcher p.
-158]

-> All right, they’re off and running!<br/>Jockey number 1 on Nanny
-> Dee.<br/>Jockey 16 on Mainstreet,<br/>Right down the main drag.<br/>You’ve got
-> a hell of a race,<br/>And a hell of a bunch of horses!<br/>Jockey number 69 on
-> Kay Dugan,<br/>That old Irish girl again.

 {% image
 alt="TODO"